Relocating to Wellington, New Zealand?

 The town’s libraries, on the other hand, allow one to connect with and explore a massive world of ideas and knowledge.
 It is, actually, a public service that serves the city and manages 12 branches that altogether house more than half a million books.
 The goal of Wellington City Libraries is to make as much information public as possible.

 The capital city of New Zealand is a true paradise for gourmands, as it combines all the essential ingredients needed for it to be an outstanding culinary getaway.
-It has both the casual and the international restaurants, private cocktail bars, little artisanal producers, breweries, wineries, as well as whole laneways crammed with unforgettable eateries.
+It has both the casual and the international world class restaurants, private cocktail bars, little artisanal producers, breweries, wineries, as well as whole laneways crammed with unforgettable eateries.

 The Hippopotamus Restaurant and Cocktail Bar is an excellent example of Wellington’s more elegant restaurants.
 Located inside the Museum Art Hotel, it’s a place with eye-catching original artworks and beautiful views of the city’s picturesque harbor.
 The dishes that are served here are beautiful both in taste and presentation and are inspired by French gastronomy.